chenaciousD/blabla/content/pages/about.md

 ##I collaborate on multidisciplinary teams to discover, design and develop technology-enabled, people-first products.

 Thanks for visiting my site!
 I am an interdisciplinary product and marketing leader based in San Francisco.
 My professional experiences span finance & investing, design & technology, architecture.
-I believe in the power of technology and experience design to improve all aspects of life - professional and personal.
-Based on my experiences in finance/economics and design, I bring data driven analysis to qualitative design-led intuition.
+I believe in the power of technology and experience design to improve all aspects of life.
+I combine my experiences in finance/economics and design to bring data driven analysis to qualitative design-led intuition.
 I graduated from Harvard College, magna cum laude, phi beta kappa where I wrote my Economics thesis with Ed Glaeser.
 Along the way, I also got an MBA at Stanford Graduate School of Business.

 <img src="/media/Background-About.jpg" width="100%" class="float-right" />